 How CinchSeal’s Rotary Shaft Seals Saved This Major Bakery Lots of Dough

 When rotary shaft seals leak, they drain more than product.
 They hemorrhage profits.
-This leakage is what happened to a major Wisconsin cookie and cracker manufacturer to the tune of $150,000.
-Fortunately, the manufacturer discovered CinchSeal’s 9700 series split rotary shaft seals.
+This is what happened to a major Wisconsin cookie and cracker manufacturer to the tune of $150,000 per year.
+Fortunately, the manufacturer discovered CinchSeal’s 9700 series split rotary shaft seals, designed to prevent leaks before they start.

 The Dough-Saving Solution